 The necromancer's enslaved servant attacks Jane, and Doc wakes Ben psychically and sends him to the rescue.
 Ben can't seem to do much against the servant, and while Doc watches from the spirit world the astral form of the necromancer returns to life...

-Not in this issue, though on page 23, panel 1, Ben does distract Kemo with "Hey creepo, it ain't polite to turn yer back on the guy who's clobberin' ya."
+Related, panel 1 a couple of pages later, Ben does distract Kemo with "Hey creepo, it ain't polite to turn yer back on the guy who's clobberin' ya."